 Serra do Caparaó is a range of mountains located on the border between the states of Minas Gerais and Espírito Santo in southeastern Brazil.
-Caparaó National Park was created to protect the Caparaó Mountains and the representative Atlantic Forest found here.
+Caparaó National Park was created to protect the Caparaó Mountains and the representative Atlantic Forest.

 Serra do Caparaó

 Serra do Caparaó is a range of mountains located on the border between the states of Minas Gerais and Espírito Santo in southeastern Brazil.
-It the northernmost extension of the Serra da Mantiqueira, which is in turn a part of the Serra do Mar Mountain Range System.
+It is the northernmost extension of the Serra da Mantiqueira, which is, in turn, part of the Serra do Mar Mountain Range System.

 Caparaó National Park

 Caparaó National Park (Parque Nacional do Caparaó) was created in 1961 to protect the Caparaó Mountains.
 It is located along the border between the Brazilian states of Minas Gerais and Espírito Santo.
 It is an important area for the preservation of the Atlantic Forest.